-- Most vehicles come equipped with a valve that is nothing more than a spring-loaded device.
+- Most PCV valves contain a spring-loaded device.
 Once you remove the valve, shake it with your hand.
 You'll hear a rattle.
 If you don't, it is time to replace the valve.
-However, if the valve rattles and your engine is experiencing one or more of the bad PCV valve symptoms described above, it's a good idea to replace the valve.
+Even if the valve rattles, if your engine is experiencing one or more of the bad PCV valve symptoms described above, it's a good idea to replace the valve.

 Some vehicles—including some old Ford Escort models—come equipped with a small, hollow, plastic block with no moving parts.
 If you have this type of valve, just clean with lacquer thinner, if necessary, and reinstall.

 Servicing the PCV Valve